 While damage to the cauda equina is not a side effect of sciatica, it's important to take note.
 Symptoms of cauda equina damage can mirror sciatica, as it causes pain, numbness, and tingling in the lower back and legs.
 If you've been experiencing sciatic symptoms that are accompanied by bowel and/or bladder incontinence, it might be a sign of something more serious than sciatica and should be addressed immediately.

-Sciatica symptoms can put a damper on daily life.
-Fight back today with chiropractic care; a safe and effective method of eradicating sciatica symptoms - and side effects - naturally.
+There are many risk factors for sciatica symptoms, and it can put a damper on daily life.
+Fight back today with chiropractic therapy and care; a safe and effective method of eradicating sciatica symptoms - and side effects - naturally.
 For more information or to book an appointment with a trusted chiropractor, contact ChiroCare of Florida today.